abrahamrowe/monte-carlo/README.md

 |     10,000 | ~20–30 s         |
 |    100,000 | ~2–3 min         |

 Google Apps Script has a 6-minute per-invocation execution cap.
-At ~100 formula cells × 50,000 iterations you start approaching it — the custom-iteration dialog accepts up to 200,000.
+At around 100 formula cells and 50,000 iterations you start to approach it.
+The custom-iteration dialog accepts up to 200,000.

----

 ## Test-in-Sheets checklist

-After pasting `dist/MonteCarlo.gs` into Apps Script, run through these to confirm nothing's broken in your install:
+After pasting `dist/MonteCarlo.gs` into Apps Script, here are a few things to run through to confirm everything works:

-1. **Example model.** Click *Monte Carlo → Insert Example Layout*, then *Monte Carlo → Run Simulation*.
-You should see three new sheets and a histogram on *MC Results*.
-Mean profit is roughly 45–50k.
+1. **Example model.** Click Monte Carlo → Insert Example Layout, then Monte Carlo → Run Simulation.
+You should see three new sheets and a histogram on MC Results.
+Mean profit should be roughly 45,000 to 50,000.
-2. **Reproducibility.** Run *Run Simulation (custom…)* with iterations=5000 and seed=42.
-Note the P50 for profit.
-Run it again with the same seed.
+2. **Reproducibility.** Run "Run Simulation (custom…)" with iterations=5000 and seed=42.
+Note the P50 for profit, then run it again with the same seed.
 The P50 should match exactly.
-3. **Cycle detection.** In any sheet with a `MonteCarlo` column, make cell B2 `=B3` and cell B3 `=B2`.
-Run the simulation.
-You should see an alert: *"Circular reference detected among cells: B2, B3."*
+3. **Cycle detection.** In a sheet with a `MonteCarlo` column, make cell B2 `=B3` and cell B3 `=B2`.
+Running the simulation should surface an alert saying "Circular reference detected among cells: B2, B3."
 4. **Unknown function.** Add a formula `=FOOBAR(1)` in the value column of a row marked as `Output`.
-Running should surface *"Cell X: Unknown function FOOBAR"* before the simulation starts.
+Running should surface "Cell X: Unknown function FOOBAR" before the simulation starts.
-5. **Quantile mode.** Set up a row: label `X`, value `0`, MonteCarlo `Normal`, headers `p10`, `p90` with values `0` and `10`.
-Output that cell.
-P10 should come back near 0, P90 near 10.
+5. **Quantile mode.** Set up a row with label `X`, value `0`, MonteCarlo `Normal`, and headers `p10` and `p90` with values `0` and `10`.
+Mark that cell as an output.
+P10 should come back near 0 and P90 near 10.

----

 ## Development

-### Directory layout
+Project layout:

 ```
 src/